Drugs and Alcohol

 Alcoholics Anonymous is a fellowship of men and women who share their experiences, strength and hope with each other.
 By sharing with each other they may solve their own problems and help others to recover from alcoholism.

 Alcohol Concern is a national charity which provides information, advice and support about alcohol.
-Alcohol Concern works to decrease problems caused by alcohol.
+The charity works to decrease problems caused by alcohol.

 Battle Against Tranquilisers provides direct services to help those who are addicted to benzodiazepines and “Z” drug tranquilisers, and sleeping pills (and drugs with similar effects) and who wish to withdraw from them.
-Battle Against Tranquilisers offers support to help educate and inform and lessen the harm caused by these drugs.
+Support is offered to help educate and inform and lessen the harm caused by these drugs.

 Drinkline offers a free and confidential helpline that is available for people who are worried about their own drinking behaviour, or someone else’s.
 Useful advice and information is provided to everyone who calls.